Holocaust in Kyiv in 1941-1943

 Originally, this ravine was 10 meters further but in 1943 when the Nazis began retreating they tried to destroy the traces of the terrible crimes and they used explosives to blow ravine along the edges.

 Not far from the menora monument is located the corner of the streets (next to the cemetery) where the Jewish people were asked to gather on the first day of shootings, on September 29.
 Nowadays, people usually walk along with this alley silent.
 No words can ever express the sadness we all feel.

 Those eyewitnesses who survived in that terrible event told that when the groups of Jewish people approached this place closer they could hear the gunfire and blood-curdling screams.
 They started realizing what was going on.
 But it was impossible to return back, behind the line of people was standing the squad of Nazi soldiers with guns and dogs.

 The number of all murdered people in Babi Yar does not include children under the age of three, who were also killed there but were not counted.
 Nazi begrudged bullets for the children and instead of shooting they buried them alive.

-On the photo above you can see a small monument in memory of those whose life was cut short during the Second World War before they could grow up.
+On the photo above you can see a small monument in memory of those whose life was cut short during the Second World War before they could grow up – Jewish children.
 In the bronze monument is immortalized a little girl with outstretched hands, surrounded by broken toys.
 The sculptor Valeriy Medvedev was present during the excavations in Babi Yar where such toys were found.
 So he included some of those toys into the sculptural composition of the monument.

 Not far from the central alley there is one more memorable sign – a bronze Roma van brought to the capital from Kamenets-Podolsky.
 It is installed in honor of the Roma who were murdered in Babi Yar.
 In 1941 not far from this area was located a horse market with two Roma encampments.
 And they were the first victims of mass destruction in Babi Yar in September 1941.